y3owk1n/undo-glow.nvim/README.md

 - On buffer load
 - Split view supported

+For now the following are ignored:

+- Preview windows
+- Floating windows
+- Buffers that are not text buffers
+- Filetypes that are passed in to be ignored

 > [!WARNING]
 > This is not a command and it is designed to be used in autocmd callback.